 Texas A&M University AgriLife Extension (AgriLife): The AgriLife SOC Liaison distributed the TCEQ Carcass Disposal Guidelines to Disaster Assessment and Recovery (DAR) Agents in the field.
-Three DAR teams are staged in Waco to assist with damage assessments, and six person DAR teams completed iSTAT damage assessments in Jasper, Hardin, and Lamar Counties.
+Three DAR teams are staged in Fort Worth to assist with damage assessments, and six person DAR teams completed iSTAT damage assessments in Jasper, Hardin, and Lamar Counties.
 On May 23, four DAR teams assisted with damage assessments in Bell County.
 On May 26, DAR Agents in Disaster Districts 3, 4, 5, 7, and 22, assessed agricultural damages from the tornadoes and severe weather.

 Texas A&M Engineering Extension Service (TEEX): Texas A&M Public Works Response Team (TX-PWRT): The TX-PWRT SOC LNO continues to monitor WebEOC for requests and is working with TCEQ on water/wastewater (W/WW).
 The TX-PWRT team in Conroe remains staged and is prepared to respond to state or local requests.
 TX-PWRT has one representative at DDEOC 16 and one representative at the IST at RELLIS.
 TX-PWRT assigned a four-member team to Oakwood and a second team will be assigned to Temple, to assist with damage assessments and W/WW plant issues.
 A TX-PWRT team arrived in Bell County to assist with damage assessments and to coordinate with Brazos River Authority and local wastewater plants for WW/W issues on May 24.
 One TX-PWRT strike team is in Temple and has completed the restoration of power at multiple lift stations and four team members are reporting to the staging area in Cooke County to assist with utilities shut off.

 Texas Task Force 1 (TX-TF1): On May 25, TDEM requested that TX-TF2 activate a Type 3 Search and Rescue (SAR) Team for the thunderstorms and the tornados that crossed TDEM Region 2.
 The Type 3 SAR Team worked through the night to find survivors at a mobile home park in Valley View.
+TX-TF1 resources have demobilized and TX-TF2 activated additional resources to continue SAR operations in Cooke County.

 Texas A&M Forest Service (TAMFS): Seven TAMFS and five All Hazards Incident Management Team (AHIMT) personnel continue to support TDEM with logistics.
-TAMFS has deployed saw crews to Bell, Leon, Washington, and Robertson Counties to assist with damage left from the storm.
-Falls County has requested assistance from TAMFS, and resources will be sent once they can be identified.
-TAMFS personnel and Texas Intrastate Fire Mutual Aid System (TIFMAS) strike teams are staged in McGregor, Smithville, and College Station.
 On May 24, a Point of Distribution (POD) was opened at Lake Belton High School, in Bell County.
 The POD has been staffed by four TAMFS, 30 Texas Military Department (TMD), one TDEM, three Community Emergency Response Team (CERT), 21 Belton Independent school District (BISD), 15 Boy Scouts, three American Red Cross (ARC), four Texas Baptist Men's Group (TBM), and six Bell County work release personnel.
+TAMFS personnel continue to distribute supplies at Lake Belton High School and provide saw crew in Bell and Cooke Counties.